blanca-utrero/the-art-nook/README.md

 > Calm, emotional, personal.

-The interface was designed with **user emotion and comfort in mind**, using:
+The interface was designed with user emotion and comfort in mind, inspired by the cozy, safe feeling of a reading nook — a special little space on the internet just for art.
+This concept guided choices like:
 - A warm, muted color palette (`#FFF5E1` · `#A3B18C` · `#B86B4B` · `#4D5B6A`)
 - Rounded corners, generous whitespace, and soft shadows
 - **Lato** for clarity, **Playfair Display** for personality